thunfischbrot/kap-cam/readme.md

 ## Notes

-This is based off of [@karaggeorge's](https://github.com/karaggeorge) [kap-camera](https://github.com/karaggeorge/kap-camera/) plugin.
-The repo for it seemed to be inactive and I really wanted a more Loom-like flavour to its UI, so I decided to fork and maintain my own.
+This is based off of [@karaggeorge's](https://github.com/karaggeorge) [kap-camera](https://github.com/karaggeorge/kap-camera/) plugin, which was forked by [@clearlysid](https://github.com/clearlysid/kap-cam).
+The repos seem to be inactive, with some features broken, so I decided to fork and maintain my own.
 Feel free to raise issues, leave feedback or contribute in any way you see fit.
-Cheers! 🥂

 ## Demo